Re-storying with Acrylic and Word

 It is a time to rejoice in the quiet of the first part of the day, listen to bird calls, and revel in the early light of the sun.
 On this occasion, it was a winter morning, and a thin blanket of snow hugged the ground.
 This green space comes to a T-intersection, and here, beneath a large spruce, our dog, Sage, spotted something nestled against the earth close to the tree.
 I swiveled to see what had grabbed her attention and saw a ball of fur curled in on itself, atop which sat two russet triangles.
 It was difficult to figure out exactly what I was looking at, even from only two and a half metres away.
 Was it a cat?
 Suddenly, a head emerged from behind a tail, and a coyote stared first at Sage and then at me.
 I moved my dog away, and we continued walking, so as not to disturb the coyote.

-When we came back around, having completed our circuit, she was still where we’d originally found her, quite nonplused about our presence.
+When we came back around, having completed our circuit, she was still where we’d originally found her, quite nonplussed about our presence.
 I felt some concern about her and wondered if she was well.
 Later in the day, she was gone.
 That week, Sage had an upset stomach, and I was forced to take her outside in the early hours of the morning one night.
 As I waited for my dog to do her thing, I spotted a coyote with a full, healthy coat traveling down the road near us.
 Two russet ears swiveled in my direction, and she glanced back over her shoulder at the odd spectacle of a human and a dog up at night under the stars.
 The coyote’s eyes were bright, and her feet danced along the packed snow of the road.
 I smiled.